-Dr. Ali Fathollah-Nejad (PhD SOAS) is an Iranian–German political scientist based in Doha and Berlin.
-Since October 2017, he has been a Visiting Fellow at the Brookings Doha Center, the Middle East center of the Brookings Institution.
-Since April 2020, he has been a Lecturer in Middle East and Comparative Politics at the University of Tübingen’s joint Master’s program with the American University in Cairo (AUC).
-In the fall 2018 term, he was an Assistant Professor in the PhD program of Qatar University’s Gulf Studies Center.
-Previously, he was a post-doctoral Associate at the Harvard Kennedy School Belfer Center’s Iran Project, an Associate Fellow with the Middle East and North Africa Program of the German Council on Foreign Relations (DGAP) – acting as the latter’s in-house Iran expert.
-Currently, he is also an honorary affiliated researcher with Freie Universität (FU) Berlin’s Center for Middle Eastern and North African Politics and the Centre d’Études de la Coopération Internationale et du Développement (CECID) at Université libre de Bruxelles (ULB).
+Dr. Ali Fathollah-Nejad (Ph.D.
+SOAS) is an Iranian–German political scientist.
+Most recently, Ali was Senior Lecturer in Middle East and Comparative Politics at the University of Tübingen’s Institute of Political Science, where he also coordinated the joint Master’s program with the American University in Cairo (AUC) (parental-leave position, summer term 2020), and Visiting Fellow at the Brookings Doha Center (fall 2017 till summer 2020).
+In the fall 2018 term, he was also an adjunct Assistant Professor in the Ph.D. program of Qatar University’s Gulf Studies Center.
+Before that, Ali was a post-doctoral Associate with the Harvard Kennedy School’s Iran Project and an Associate Fellow with the Middle East and North Africa Program of the German Council on Foreign Relations (DGAP) – acting as the latter’s in-house Iran expert.
+Due to COVID-19, his Visiting Professorship at the Centre for International Studies of the University of Economics in Prague was postponed.

 Born in Tabriz, he grew up as a little kid in Ahvaz during the Iraq–Iran War, before his parents emigrated to Germany in late 1987 where completed the German and Iranian primary schools (through the Iranian Embassy in Bonn) in parallel.
 Educated at universities in France (Sciences-Po Lille), Germany (Münster) and the Netherlands (Twente), he earned his PhD in International Relations from the Department of Development Studies of SOAS (School of Oriental and African Studies), University of London, with a dissertation on Iran’s international relations in the 2000s in a changing world order.